Monday, March 16th, 2026

 ZONE 2: Knowledge & Networking

-Challenges and Opportunities for Technology Enabled Care
+Evidence and Impact of Technology Enabled Care

-Challenges and Opportunities for Technology Enabled Care
+Evidence and Impact of Technology Enabled Care

 Choose one of two topic-based informal sessions with sector experts who will give you the insights and know-how to build out and deliver an outcomes focused TEC service: